 The Biology Department offers a wide assortment of courses in health science-related disciplines and in other areas of biology that help provide students with a good breadth of understanding of the biological sciences while at the same time allowing them to select electives that help prepare them for success in their chosen professional program.

-A hallmark of an education at Shippensburg University is close faculty-student interaction, fostered by small class size.
-Laboratories rarely exceed eighteen students and upper-division course lectures typically enroll no more than twenty students.
-Students are encouraged to get to know faculty and, like-wise, faculty take time to know their students.
-Students are encouraged to engage in undergraduate research projects which often are awarded funding through various sources such as the SU Undergraduate Research Fund and the Miklausen-Likar Research Fund.
-Furthermore students are encouraged to obtain first-hand exposure to health careers by shadowing care practitioners.
-Numerous students over recent years have gained volunteer experiences at local hospitals, clinics, nursing homes, and other health care sites.
-Research work and internships may be taken for academic credit, but it is the experience of these ventures that provide the greatest reward in academic growth and accomplishment.
+At Shippensburg University small class sizes foster close faculty to student interaction.
+Laboratories rarely exceed 18 students and upper-division course lectures typically enroll no more than 20 students.
+Our faculty take time to know their students, and we encouraged our students to get to know faculty.
+Students have the opportunity to engage in undergraduate research projects that often are awarded funding through various sources such as the SU Undergraduate Research Fund and the Miklausen-Likar Research Fund.
+Students in the health professional programs obtain first-hand exposure to health careers by shadowing local care practitioners.
+Many of our students have gained volunteer experiences at local hospitals, clinics, nursing homes, and other health care sites.
+Student research and internships may be taken for academic credit, but it is the hands-on experience that provides the greatest reward in academic growth and accomplishment.